 Profit First for Ecommerce Sellers

-When it comes to a quick reference point on the health of their business, sellers often look at their bank accounts.
+When it comes to a quick reference point on the health of their business, ecommerce sellers often look at their bank account balance.

 With bank transactions being almost instant nowadays, nowhere else offers them the same real-time viewpoint as those balances.
 Simple, quick, and easy.

-Profit First is a concept that allows you to mold your accounts so that you can use your bank balances as your business financial dashboard, but in a way that’s more conducive to success.
+The good news is that the Profit First method allows you to mold your bank accounts so that you can use your balances as your business financial dashboard, but in a way that’s more conducive to success.

-Profit First is underpinned by the principle of Parkinson’s Law.
+According to Cyndi, Profit First is underpinned by the principle of Parkinson’s Law:

 You know that excitement you get when you see your bank account growing and you suddenly get the itch to spend more than you might normally?
 That’s Parkinson’s Law.